 Nevada has been relatively active in the most recent legislative term on healthcare price transparency, costs, and markets.
-Nevada’s primary effort in healthcare transparency and cost containment is the Nevada Care Plan, which allows anyone without health insurance buy into the state’s Medicaid program.
-Because of Medicaid’s low reimbursement rates for doctors and other health-care providers, it should provide an economical alternative to private insurance, though at the cost of narrower provider options.
-The bill creating this new Medicaid buy-in has cleared the legislature, and is awaiting action by Republican Governor Brian Sandoval.
+Nevada’s primary effort in healthcare transparency and cost containment in 2017 was the Nevada Care Plan, which would have allowed anyone without health insurance buy into the state’s Medicaid program.
+Because of Medicaid’s low reimbursement rates for doctors and other health-care providers, it may have provided an economical alternative to private insurance, though at the cost of narrower provider options.
+The bill creating this new Medicaid buy-in cleared the legislature, but was vetoed by Republican Governor Brian Sandoval.

 Recent Legislative Developments